sophiamitchellette/3601-S16-lab3_angular/README.md

  - 'bower install'
 ```
 - Modify the `package.json` file.
-  - On line 7, change the value of the test field to `"grunt test"`.
+  - On line 7, change the value of the `test` field to `"grunt test"`.
 - Modify the `bower.json` file.
   - On line 5, there is an author array.
-Chnage that from Joe to you, and your group members.
+Change that from Joe to you, and your group members.
 People should be separated by commas.

 > Protip: From here, the rest is the same process as in lab 2.
 Refer to that lab if you have forgotten.
 This time though, you will add a build status image to the README.md rather than updating the old.